plainionist/plainionist.github.io/_drafts/clean-arch.md

 ==> On controller / presenter?
 ==> interactor … then simple UT for presenter and controller sufficient (because only doing data convertion)

+- bdd is a natural fit
+  - Bdd only works for inner two circles (this is where the business is and we don’t want technical terms in bdd spec)
+  - The rest is technical an can be best tested with unit tests …

 # relation to other patterns

 ## What to put in Entities in a micro services architecture?